haddocking/haddocking.github.io/education/powerfit-webserver/index.md

-The scoring function used by Chimera to estimate the quality of the fit makes our model worse, increasing the number of clashes between the ribosomal RNA and KsgA.
+The scoring function used by Chimera to estimate the quality of the fit makes our model worse, increasing the number of clashes between the ribosomal RNA and RsgA.
 Click `Undo` in the `Fit in Map` window to undo the optimization.

 Next, we will try to optimize the fit using the cross-correlation that Chimera provides.

 <a class="prompt prompt-info">
-Click Options and check the Use map simulated from atoms, resolution box and fill in 13 for resolution.
+Click "Options" and check the "Use map simulated from atoms, resolution" box and fill in 9.8 for resolution.
 </a>
 <a class="prompt prompt-info">
-Check the correlation radio button and uncheck the Use only data above contour level from first map.
+Check the "correlation" radio button and uncheck the "Use only data above contour level from first map".
 </a>
 <a class="prompt prompt-info">
-Press Fit.
+Press "Fit".
 </a>

 <a class="prompt prompt-question">